 Classes range from a couple of hours to a whole day.
 Can someone try the Mexican Street Food Class for me?
 You can check out what’s on and book classes.
-If there are no classes available during your visit, don’t worry there are endless food-related activities on offer in London.
-Check them out here.
-Otherwise, I have friends who highly recommend this Medieval Banquet.
+If there are no classes available during your visit, don’t worry there are endless food-related activities on offer in London including this 3-hour Secret British Food Tour.
+Otherwise, what about a nice Thames River Cruise and Lunch?

 20. Play videogames downstairs at Simmons bar